Our staff is a team that takes OAR’s mission to heart.

 Special Event Marketing and Fundraising

-Rachel is originally from the Mile High City and graduated from Colorado State University’s College of Business in 2015 with a degree in Marketing, Management, and Human Resource Management.
-After graduating from CSU, she worked as the Marketing and Event Coordinator at an athletic event nonprofit and volunteered at several other local nonprofits.
+Rachel is originally from the Mile High City and graduated from Colorado State University’s College of Business in 2015 with degrees in Marketing, Management, and Human Resource Management.
+After graduating from CSU, she worked as the Marketing and Event Coordinator at an athletic event nonprofit.

 Rachel, like most Coloradoans, loves the mountains and exploring them with her husband, young daughter, and their two dogs by trail running, snowshoeing, camping, hiking, and fishing.